RaceB4Race First Book Institute

 How to apply

-We are currently not accepting applications for the RaceB4Race First Book Institute.
-If you'd like to stay updated about when applications will open for the 2023 Book Institutes, please join our mailing list.
+We are currently accepting applications for the 2023 RaceB4Race First Book Institute.
+Applications are due November 30, 2022.
+If you'd like to stay updated about when applications will open for the 2024 Book Institutes, please join our mailing list.

 - Please use the application platform to submit a description of your book project of 500 words or less, a sample chapter, and a brief letter describing the progress you have made on the project to date.